 When it comes to traditional and folk healers we see that certain specializations are usually practiced and taught by men, others by men and women, and some, like traditional midwifery, predominantly by women.

-Tagged: Lanna Folk Healing Arts, Massage Treatments, Thai Massage Practitioning, Thai Massage Teachers, Thai Massage Treatment Services, Thai Medicine, Thailand, Topic History, Topic Lanna Folk Healing Arts, Topic Thailand, Working in Thailand
+Tagged: Lanna Folk Healing Arts, Massage Treatments, Thai Massage Practitioning, Thai Massage Teachers, Thai Massage Treatment Services, Thai Medicine, Thailand, Topic History, Topic Lanna Folk Healing Arts, Topic Thailand, Topic Working and Living in Thailand, Working in Thailand